hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 grafana cloud subscriptions, which also has a free tier, or for any grafana enterprise license.

-Unfortunately in our scenario, we cannot simply pipe our corporate gitlab data into a grafana cloud account for some ad-hoc analysis, and our company doesnt have the enterprise license.
+Unfortunately in our scenario, we cannot simply pipe our corporate gitlab data into a grafana cloud account for some ad-hoc analysis, and our company doesn't have the enterprise license.
 Though it only supports the pipelines and not jobs, if your company fills these requirements, it might be a good option for you.